virajbhutada/Article-Clustered-Recommendation-System-ML/README.md

 - **Enhanced User Engagement**: Through a curated selection of relevant and engaging content, the system aims to captivate users' attention and encourage continued exploration of articles.
 By presenting articles that align closely with users' interests, the system enhances user engagement and satisfaction, ultimately increasing the likelihood of prolonged interaction with the platform.

-- **Advanced Machine Learning Techniques**: Leveraging state-of-the-art machine learning techniques such as Principal Component Analysis (PCA) and K-Means clustering, the system delivers accurate and efficient article recommendations.
+- **Advanced Machine Learning Techniques**: Leveraging state-of-the-art machine learning techniques such as Principal Component Analysis (PCA) and K-means clustering, the system delivers accurate and efficient article recommendations.
 These advanced algorithms enable the system to analyze complex patterns and relationships within the article dataset, resulting in precise recommendations that reflect the diverse interests and preferences of users.

 ---